iocss/crossass/README.md

 You should put the declarations for the element into `.nav__menu` together...?
-Although it might not be a big issue while the module variation's element is the same as the parent module's element, it will breaks up the principle of the modular CSS.
+Although it might not be a big issue while the module variation's element is the same as the parent module's element, it will break up the principle of the modular CSS.
 To extend parent module's elements, you hava to use `@extend` for the each elements.

 Crossass aims to be a Sass mixin / function library for easily building modular CSS.